gargabhay1999/password-cracker/README.md

 Here is a sample README file for the password crackers for LinkedIn, Yahoo, and FormSpring data breaches:

-# Password Crackers for LinkedIn, Yahoo, and FormSpring Data Breaches

-This repository contains Python scripts to crack passwords for LinkedIn, Yahoo, and FormSpring data breaches.
-The techniques used to obtain the passwords are described below:

 ## Other techniques I considered:

 ## Yahoo